 - End-user friendly

 The idea is to use calibrated capacitive fluid sensing to measure changes in volume inside a water bottle by attaching flexible capacitive strips to the side of a plastic (or glass) bottle.
-In this way via MCU, changes in volume could be stored, summed and displayed via a small E-Paper display.
+In this way via MCU, changes in volume could be stored, summed and displayed via a small OLED, LCD or E-Paper display.

-Currently I've chosen to use an Atmel ATTINY85 as the MCU for the ease of programming (Arduino IDE + AVR ISP), relatively small size but still hand-solderable and the many code examples available for it.
+Initially my thought was to use an Atmel ATTINY85 as the MCU for the ease of programming (Arduino IDE + AVR ISP), relatively small size but still hand-solderable and the many code examples available for it.
 Plus the added bonus of relatively straight-forward porting of Arduino code to the ATTINY85.
 I'm open to considering the use of a more suitable MCU such as the ARM Cortex M0+ if anyone has better ideas.

 I've designed a small test board so I can begin testing the concept and plan to construct a capacitive sensor from strips of copper and polyimide tape attached to a water bottle.
 At the moment I've opted to use a dedicated capacitance to digital converter (AD7150) which has built in temperature compensation and error correction features which should help to simplify the software side of the project.